Call for Abstracts

 General Rules and Guidelines

-- Proffered Abstracts should be original work not previously presented or submitted to any other conference or published in a journal (work submitted but not accepted for publication, is acceptable), unless specific permission has been granted by the Program Directors.
+- Proffered Abstracts should be original work not previously presented or scheduled to be presented at any other conference except for at the Presenting Author’s local AAPM chapter meeting.
+The work should also not yet be published in a journal, although work submitted but not accepted for publication is acceptable.
+Substantial overlap with other previous presentations at conferences with substantially different audiences may be submitted with prior specific permission from the Program Directors.

 - No part of the Abstract, Supporting Document, or Funding Disclosure should contain identifying information such as title, author names, affiliations, institutions, etc. Submissions containing such information may be rejected without review.